 health caused by power generation from lignite, and tells

-the story of the forest occupation in the Hambach Forest.
+the story of the forest occupation in the Hambach Forest until its eviction in 2018.
 In

 co-operation with the Hambach Forest Film Collective, she followed some